dmse-mit/3029/website/docs/pre_syllabus.md

 Moreover, if you are not watching the videos, I would would be doing a lot of work for no reason.
 I would also include videos that I have seen and learned from into the mix.

+* Each student can take turns setting a homework assignment.
+That homework assignment is to be solved by the other students and Prof Carter as a team.

 * I could skip traditional homework assignments:  I could set a problem that I haven't solved and we can work through the solutions as a team.

 * You could do a special project with help from me.
 In this case, we would have some lecture times where only one student shows up and we work together.